Natsume-197/Aniplaylist-Scraper/README.md

 # Aniplaylist-Scraper

-A small script for mass extracting music data from AniPlaylist.
+Script for extracting all songs and metadata from AniPlaylist in a structured format.

 ## Description

 This project collects as many song records ("hits") as possible, organized by season.
 At the moment this script It is designed to: